 In the epic poetry of the twelfth-century, it is King Tafur who is chosen to perform Godfrey’s coronation (the Tafurs would become popular Crusade folk hero characters for peasant story-tellers back in Europe).
 He performed it by handing Godfrey a branch of thorns to symbolize the Crown of Thorns worn by Christ.
 Godfrey paid homage to the poor and swore to hold Jerusalem as a fief from God and King Tafur; Tafur, in turn pledged to stay with his army in order to defend the new King and his Kingdom.
 Following this fictional ceremony, the Tafurs were named as guardian protectors of the monastery at Mount Zion.

-The armies of Fatimid Egypt would attempt to retake Jerusalem but the city would remain in Western hands for nearly a century after its capture.
+The armies of Fatimid Egypt attempted to retake Jerusalem but the city would remain in Western hands for nearly a century after its capture.
 Additionally, three other Crusader states were established: the County of Edessa, the Principality of Antioch and the County of Tripoli.
 These four states were essentially made up of a series of fortresses and fortified ports along the Eastern Mediterranean that remained threatened throughout their existence.
 The locals never did quite warm up to their Euro-Christian occupiers.
 In the end, the greatest Crusade spoils would go to the trading houses of Genoa, Pisa and Venice, who amassed Europe’s early banking fortunes through the colonial subjugation and plunder of the East.

 As for Peter The Hermit, “The People’s Pope” whose call to arms launched the Peasants Crusade, he was briefly disgraced when he attempted desertion during the Siege of Antioch.
 “As stars seemed to fall from the heaven in the book of the Apocalypse,” wrote the Crusade chronicler Guibert of Nogent, “so that Peter, a most famous hermit, gave into foolishness and departed.”
 Recognizing the error of his ways, Peter would later return to seek the forgiveness of his comrades.
 With his reputation salvaged he would go on to give rousing sermons, lead diplomatic negotiations, and collect alms for the poor for the remainder of the Crusade.
 Following Godfrey’s coronation he preached his final sermon at the Mount of Olives (where the resurrected Christ is claimed to have ascended to heaven) before returning to Europe.